matteoferla/ITPR3_analysis/README.md

 Base script are in [my pyrosetta_scripts repo](https://github.com/matteoferla/pyrosetta_scripts).
 Code used is in [code notes](code.md).

-Each of the structures was minimised and the mutations scored.
+Each of the structures was minimised using LocalRelax mover and against the respective electron density.

+In light of the absence of key membrane facing residues, the membrane framework was not used.

+Given a mutation, the 12 Å neighbourhood of the wild type was energy minimised (resulting in the ∆G of the wild type), the mutation introduced and minimised again.
+The ref2015 scorefunction was used.

 ![heatmap](heatmap.png)